richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_BingMapsAPI.md

 `41.83` |  `-94.12` | `287`

 ### `transformElevations` Function
-This function logic transforms data from `Elevations_fromAPI` to `Elevations` and will be used by the Update Policy.
+This logic transforms data from `Elevations_fromAPI` to `Elevations` and will be used by the Update Policy.

 Run the following KQL:
 ```